jackson-mumper/jackson-mumper.github.io/musings/defining_science.md

 ---
 layout: page
-title: What is Open Source GIScience
+title: GIS as Reproducible Science
 ---

 I feel like the debate as to whether GIS is a science would be easier to have if we spent more time defining terms.
 I think the term ‘GIS’ is being applied to many different things, all of which constitute a specific part of GIS but aren’t exactly the same.
 For example, when I first started taking GEOG 120, I thought that GIS was the name of one computer program that was used for geographic analyses.
 In reality, a bunch of different softwares are called GIS.
 But the act of doing using these softwares, is also referred to as just ‘doing GIS-work.’